haiwera-silk-cd/magento-devdocs/_includes/config/es-verify-proxy.md

 *	Configuring HTTP Basic authentication in the Magento Admin

 ### Use a `curl` command to verify cluster status
-Enter the following command:
+输入下面的命令：

 	curl -i http://<host name, ip, or localhost>:<proxy port>/_cluster/health

-For example, if you enter the command on the Elasticsearch server and your proxy uses port 8080:
+例如， if you enter the command on the Elasticsearch server and your proxy uses port 8080:

 	curl -i http://localhost:8080/_cluster/health